 10 Ways To Take Action From Home

-But you don’t have to wait.
-There is plenty you can do right now.
-Below is a list of simple steps you can do that make a huge difference.
-So be a part of the solution and take action now to reduce your carbon footprint!
+Below are simple steps you can take to make a big difference.
+Be part of the solution and take action now to reduce your carbon footprint!

 7. Hack your thermostat.